 After sifting through a million recipes on the worldwide net, I was a bit overwhelmed with a ton of claims to the original method when it came to the creation, different versions of Coca-Cola scratch cakes, and got a massive headache.
-In a last-ditch effort, I decided to hit up one of my favorite sources of food history, and what did I find?
+In a last-ditch effort, I decided to hit up one of my favorite food history sources, and what did I find?

 What did I gather?
 It has always been a bit murky if the famous Coca-Cola Cake was first made in a home kitchen or a test kitchen as a brilliant way for The Coca-Cola Company to market their beloved beverage.

-Well, now that presents a problem; when visiting the Coca~Cola company site, the recipe lists the following information about the method found on their website: This Coke cake recipe was contributed by Lee Avery Catts to “Atlanta Cooknotes” and was published by The Junior League of Atlanta.
+Well, now that presents a problem; when visiting the Coca~Cola company site, the recipe lists the following information about the method found on their website: Lee Avery Catts contributed this Coke cake recipe to “Atlanta Cook notes” and was published by The Junior League of Atlanta.
 I would say I am even more confused, but I figure Lee’s recipe is most likely a newer tasty rendition of the 1950’s recipe and sponsored by the Coca~Cola company.

 Without any further ado, I bring you my simplified, so easy it shouldn’t even be called a recipe, modern rendition of a beloved Southern recipe for Coka~Cola Cake, using everyone’s favorite tasty beverage, rich, decadent chocolate, fluffy miniature marshmallows, and creamy dark chocolate icing.

 - One Box of Duncan Hines Devil’s food cake mix

 - One-1- ounce package of instant chocolate pudding

 - Two teaspoons baking cocoa +extra to dust the pans